gicodes/Attribution.js/README.md

 Attribution.js is an Express-based API designed to track and manage advertisements and sales events for e-commerce products.

-This application connects to a MongoDB database to store and retrieve event data efficiently.
+Advertisers commonly want to measure how many users see x Ad and then go on to click and purchase x product (conversion).
+Some program or application measure conversion using third-party tracking cookies, and this can be bad for user privacy (visit `https://developer.mozilla.org/en-US/docs/Web/API/Attribution_Reporting_API` to learn more about Attribution Reporting).

-This project aims to provision a reliable backend service for tracking user interactions and marketing campaign effectiveness for e-commerce platforms such as `https://afrofashion.site`
+This project aims to provision a reliable backend service for tracking user interactions and marketing campaign effectiveness in a way that protects user privacy.

+Attribution.js connects to a MongoDB server to store and retrieve event data efficiently.

 ## Table Of Contents
 1. Installation